TenSzalik/image-upload-service/README.md

 - run `docker compose up --build`.

-In the .env file there are coded environment variables to get the project up and running quickly.
+In the .env file there are hardcoded environment variables to get the project up and running quickly.
 You ~~can~~ should change them as you like.

 ## Endpoints